betaflight/betaflight.com/docs/wiki/guides/current/Servos-And-SERVO_TILT-for-3-1.md

 The yellow or white wire, signal wire can be connected to motor pin 5, motor pin 6, 7 or 8, will work.

-IF you want to disable the tail servo when it`s not armed, go to the CLI.
+IF you want to disable the tail servo when it's not armed, go to the CLI.

 Type: